No sooner was Zhang Zhilei discussed as a future challenger to Anthony Joshua had the undefeated heavyweight failed to defeat also-ran Jerry Forrest.

 Zhang vs. Forrest by Eric Armit

-In this clash of southpaws, Forrest made a confident start in the opener.
-He caught the slow Zhang with rights to the head, but with less than ten seconds remaining in the round, a short left hook deposited him on his rump.
+Forrest made a confident start in the opener in this clash of southpaws.
+He caught the slow Zhang with rights to the head, but a short left hook deposited him on his rump with less than ten seconds remaining in the round.

 He was up quickly, and Forrest did not look too shaken.
 Furthermore, the bell went before there could be any further action.

-Forrest was giving away lots of height and reach to the 6’6” Chinese fighter.
+Forrest gave away lots of height and reached the 6’6″ Chinese fighter.
 But was more mobile and had quicker hands.

 Zhang had the power, and after twice shaking Forrest with lefts in the second, he landed a right hook to the temple, which saw Forrest tumble to the canvas on his back.